jonathansick/preprint/README.rst

 4. Moving figures to the root directory and updating tex source,
 5. Deleting comments; don't be a tweet on @OverheardOnAph,
 6. Renaming figures to conform to AASTeX if necessary,
-7. *todo*: Making JPEG versions of figures to to fulfil arXiv file size requirements, if necessary,
+7. Making JPEG versions of figures to to fulfil arXiv file size requirements, if necessary.
+This requires [imagemagick](http://www.imagemagick.org/script/index.php).

 This command is inspired by Erik Tollerud's `Astropysics package <http://pythonhosted.org/Astropysics/coremods/publication.html>`_, but is designed around regular expressions for text transformation.
 The implementation should thus be easier.